jessepav/lacygoill-wiki-backup/vim/vim9.md

 Otherwise, if you just write `var x = []`, it's exactly as if you had written:

-    var x: any
+    var x: list<any>
                 ^^^

-Which might prevent some optimizations at compile time.
+Which might  prevent some  optimizations to  be performed or  some errors  to be caught, at compile time.

 ##
 ## Which operands are accepted by the logical operators: